AdguardTeam/CodeGuidelines/C#.md

 **Throw appropriate exception types**

 Let your API users obey the "catch narrow exceptions" rule, don't throw `Exception`.
 Even if you are calling another naughty API that throws `Exception`, at least hide that so it doesn't bubble up even further.
 You should also make an effort to hide implementation details from your callers when it comes to exceptions.
+Also, don't forget to add the information about exceptions to the method's documentation, as it was described in [Documenting a Method](#documenting-a-method).

 ```C#
 // Bad.